Cronos EVM Docs

 WARNING: EXPERIMENTAL

-Memiavl is a drop-in replacement for the current iavl implementation, offering a huge performance boost (benchmark) for the node.
+Memiavl is a drop-in replacement for the current iavl implementation, offering a huge performance boost () for the node.
 MemIAVL can be enabled by turning on the memiavl.enable config item in the app.toml.It uses a standalone db directory data/memiavl.db.
 You can always disable it again, in that case the data/application.db will use the default iavl again, so it's ok to switch between them back and forth.

 Memiavl only supports pruned nodes, the default configuration(memiavl.snapshot-keep-recent=0) should be set equivalent to pruning=everything.
 In order to support historical grpc queries, you should enable versiondb together with memiavl, if you need to support archive merkle proof generations, don't use memiavl!